bovinehero/hunt-showdown/README.md

 As the theme of the game is occult, blood and bone colors make a logical choice for the calls to action and base text.

-For the default font color blanchedalmond was selected as it's off white shade provides adequete contrast to the black and red and gives without feeiling monchromatic.
+For the default font color `blanchedalmond` was selected as it's off white shade provides adequete contrast to the black and red and gives without feeiling monchromatic.

 An almost blood red `#880808` gives an appropriate feel to the site while providing significant contrast that it can be used in both white and black color situations.

+The main drawback of this colour scheme is that some people cannot register red in their visual spectrum, this presents as a missing colour on the black end of the spectrum thus any use of the red coloration was contrasted with the lighter `blanchedalmond` in order to preserve accessibility.

 ### Fonts